15 minutes a day

 This is pure & unadulterated time for your creative being to make noise.
 It is not about homework.
 It is not about memorizing — although as you get jazzed about working on something, memorizing comes.
 Use whatever's going on in you in the moment.
 If you’re in a bad mood, you may feel like working on Hamlet, or if you’re in a good mood you may feel like working on Hamlet.
 Or you may feel like singing a Frank Sinatra song.
 Doesn’t matter what you do.
 Only matters that you do it.

 I'd love to hear how it works for you.
-Post here when you've started, as you go...or on Jeanie's Workroom Page on FB.
+Post here when you've started, as you go...or on The Workroom Salon on FB.
 Go for it!

 QUESTION: What discipline(s) keep you connected to the sources of your work?
 What works best for you?
 To you think you want to try 15 mintues a day?
 If so will you let us know how it goes?